SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 In Famix, the properties of entities can represent:

--   "Famix ''properties''" that contain "Famix primitive types" (Numbers, String or Boolean);
+-   "Famix _properties_" that contain "Famix primitive types" (Numbers, String or Boolean);

--   ''associations'' that point to another Famix entity (a FamixJavaMethod ''invokes'' multiple other FamixJavaMethods);
+-   _associations_ that point to another Famix entity (a FamixJavaMethod _invokes_ multiple other FamixJavaMethods);

--   ''composition'' relationships (a FamixJavaClass ''contains'' multiple FamixJavaMethods).
+-   _composition_ relationships (a FamixJavaClass _contains_ multiple FamixJavaMethods).

 Because the properties are meta-described, one can manipulate them programmatically.
-We therefore experimented with modifying the behavior of the path operator ("`>`") to navigate only ''composition'' relationships.
+We therefore experimented with modifying the behavior of the path operator ("`>`") to navigate only _composition_ relationships.
 We also added another operator to preserve the previous behavior of the path operator.

 #### Changing the syntax